zachd/stretch-my-time-off/README.md

 ## About the Project

-I created this project out of a personal need to better manage my vacation days.
+I created this project out of a personal need to better manage vacation days.
 As someone who loves to travel, I wanted a tool that could help me make the most of my time off by aligning it with public holidays.
 This project was coded using the Cursor IDE with the assistance of GPT-4o, and it is hosted on Vercel with Cloudflare providing additional services.

 ## Features